July 11, 2022

 Web3 aims at solving the trust issue by decentralizing and securing our data and its processing.
 The exponential growth of IoT data produced at the edge is a use case for decentralization.
 The popularity of technologies such as blockchain and crypto-currencies is a sign that users wish to move away from centralized authorities.
 The architecture of Web3 is precisely designed so that users can communicate or exchange content without an intermediary, and the state of the system can be managed without a central authority.

 Web3 initiatives have grown in the past years, and the momentum is such that it is likely that our virtual world will be largely decentralized before the end of the decade.
 Some web3 examples such as social networks “Sapien” and browsers such as “Brave” are well developed.
-Hive intends to play a major role in that transition, focusing on cloud storage and compute.
-Hive will offer the benefits of cloud services, such as allowing users to access their data and applications from anywhere with the benefits of the distributed web, such as security, privacy and control of your data.
+Hivenet intends to play a major role in that transition, focusing on cloud storage and compute.
+Hivenet will offer the benefits of cloud services, such as allowing users to access their data and applications from anywhere with the benefits of the distributed web, such as security, privacy and control of your data.

 Web3 is reimagining the internet

 As we continue to witness the evolution of the internet, Web3 emerges as a powerful force to address the challenges of centralization, security, and privacy.
 By learning from the early aspirations of Web 1.0 and integrating the user-centric benefits of Web 2.0, Web3 initiatives have the potential to reshape our online experiences.
-Projects like Hive are already paving the way for a decentralized future, combining the advantages of cloud services with the security and control offered by distributed technologies.
+Projects like Hivenet are already paving the way for a decentralized future, combining the advantages of cloud services with the security and control offered by distributed technologies.
 As Web3 gains momentum, it is crucial for individuals, businesses, and governments to understand its implications and embrace its transformative potential, ultimately reimagining the internet as a more equitable, secure, and user-focused space.

 By clicking “Accept”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts.
 View our Privacy Policy for more information.